baoyonghui/DJI/README.md

 # DJI-SDK-Training

-DJI Mobile SDK Training Resources.
+This repository is used for DJI Mobile SDK Training, it contains Sample Code, Documentations, etc.